 You can get a generous set of features including Gantt charts and kanban boards in Hive’s free plan, which is limited to two users.
 If you wish to synchronize third-party apps to improve productivity, you should go for a paid plan.
 You can unlock a free 14-day trial to try the paid plans before you subscribe.

 Read more in our Hive review.

-Finding the best project management software for creative teams can seem like a daunting task with so many options out there, but it doesn’t have to be.
+Finding the best project management software for digital and creative teams can seem like a daunting task with so many options out there, but it doesn’t have to be.
 If you know what you’re looking for in your software, you can find it much faster.

 Our top pick is monday.com.
 We found it to be the most user-friendly option, with an intuitive layout and several features that allow you to customize it to fit your team’s needs.
 It’s also the best project management tool for marketing teams and a great project management software for designers.

 ClickUp came in second and is a great option for teams who want to save money and upgrade later.
 It offers more features than other free platforms and lets you pay as you go until you hit its limits.

 Asana is the best free project management software for creatives.
 It has limited features for extensive collaboration compared to other options, but it’s flexible enough for a project manager overseeing a small team of up to 15 members.

 At the end of the day, the right software depends on your needs.
 What is your favorite creative project management software?
 What factors do you consider when choosing one?
 Let us know in the comments, and as always, thank you for reading.